LarsThe18Th/Small-Projects/PC/Windows/Firefird_Passgen/readme.md

 <br><br>
 If you are interested in the story behind Hinotori, please watch the Hinotori trilogy movies or the Hinotori series (English),
-this also explains some passwords and music used in the game.
+this also explains some passwords and music used in the MSX game.

 More information can be found on [Wikipedia](https://en.wikipedia.org/wiki/Phoenix_(manga)